A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Experimental Results

 \subsection{ImageNet-based Benchmark}

 We also examine the unknown detection performance of the comparison methods on the ImageNet-based benchmark, as summarized in Table~\ref{table:imagenet-perf}.
 In this benchmark, Deep Ensemble still outperforms the other comparison methods with the best classification accuracy and the best unknown detection performance.
 Unlike the results with the CIFAR-based benchmark, OE does not degrade the classification accuracy on the in-distribution dataset, and it increases the MD performance.
 This observation implies that the performance of OE is fairly sensitive to the dataset used as outliers during training, which limits the practical applicability of OE given that manual refinement of large-scale outliers is infeasible.
+On the other hand, Energy still suffers from a loss of accuracy and a decrease in unknown detection performance, and it also does not perform well in detecting OoD samples compared to MCP.

 ODIN and OpenMax perform well in near-/far-OoD detection as they target the detection of OoD inputs.
-However, their MD and unknown detection performance are worse than the baseline, as similarly observed in CIFAR-based benchmark results.
+However, their MD and unknown detection performance are worse than the MCP, as similarly observed in CIFAR-based benchmark results.
 This observation confirms again that increasing the gap between the confidence values of the in-distribution inputs and those of the OoD inputs by directly manipulating the softmax distribution is not a desirable approach in terms of unknown detection.
+ReAct also performs well on the Caltech-45 and Places-82 far-OoD datasets, but it shows worse MD and unknown detection performance than MCP.

 CRL shows competitive unknown detection performance.
 There is no noticeable performance improvement in near-/far-OoD detection, but CRL produces good confidence estimates for in-distribution inputs, which positively affects the unknown detection performance.
-AugMix shows improved performance in both unknown detection and MD from the baseline, but this improvement was not found for the detection of OoD inputs.
+AugMix shows improved performance in both unknown detection and MD from the MCP, but this improvement was not found for the detection of OoD inputs.
 This likely stems from that it is because of interpolated inputs created using diverse classes.
-Similar to the CIFAR-based benchmark results, MCdropout makes confidence estimates of in-distribution inputs much better than the baseline, but its performance on the other tasks are not much different from the baseline.
+Similar to the CIFAR-based benchmark results, MCdropout makes confidence estimates of in-distribution inputs much better than the MCP, but its performance on the other tasks are not much different from the MCP.
 EDL cannot easily classify numerous classes compared to the other methods compared here.